interplanetarychris/bdemucs/README.md

 # bdemucs
-A bash script that uses demucs to create 4-track multi-tracks or karaoke instrumental versions of your favorite songs and albums
+A bash script that uses demucs to create 4-track multi-tracks or karaoke instrumental versions of your favorite songs and albums.
+It can process individual files or entire folders at once.

 By default, it will work on songs and albums, using the meta data to place the files in a directory tree, and copying the original song metadata to the new file -- with a modification to the filenames and Album titles to denote the alternate version.

+Use this when creating instrumental versions of songs, or gain access to multi-track stems to use with learning a part and sharing a cover on YouTube, or as a placeholder for recreating the song with all of your own contributions.

+## Requirements

+- Demucs
+- FFmpeg
+- Bash

 ## Installation